keeganturnerdev/site.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: My Area of Focus
+    title: About
     text: >
+      Hi, I am Keegan.
+Cretor of StackForm.
+    StackForm is a concept, an idea of deploying a stack of technologies on a platform.
+This platform could be on your local machine, physical servers or in the cloud.
-      I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.
+    My function involves constructing the foundational platform and deploy the essential programs and services to host your application in the cloud.

   - type: services.html
     section_id: services